janpolowinski/dswarm-temporary-docu/Server Install.md

 apt-get install --no-install-recommends --yes neo4j=2.0.3
 ```

+You can open the Neo4j Browser at `http://localhost:7474/browser/` to check that the correct version has been installed.

 Make sure Neo4j does not get updated when updating packages.
 You can use apt-pinning to do so.
 As root, create a file

 ```